timkuijsten/mongovi/README.md

 * `cd /db` change to database `db`
 * `cd arg` if a database is selected, change to collection `arg`, if no database is selected, change to database `arg`
-* `collections` list all collections in the current database, alias for ls with selected database
 * `count selector` count the number of documents in the current collection
 * `find [selector]` query current collection using the optional selector, see [query operators]